sgissinger/eleventy-plugin-i18n-gettext/README.md

 ### `javascriptMessages`
 Type: `string` | Default: `messages.js`

 Name of the file where this plugin stores translation keys found in code source files.
+It's a path relative to `localesDirectory`.

 ### `tokenFilePatterns`
 Type: `string[]` | Default: `['src/**/*.njk', 'src/**/*.js']`